sams331/the-office-tos/readme.md

 - Please follow Discord Terms of Service.

 ## 2. Bot
-- The Office bot is an economy bot, so it should have currency in it.
-The currency is not real, so do not act like it's real currency and you tryhard to get as much currency as possible.
-- The Office bot's currency is not real, so do not gamble it with real money.
-If you gamble it with The Office bot's currency **for fun**, it's allowed.
 - The Office bot is not perfect because it's made by human and human is not perfect.
 If you found (a) bug(s), please report it immediately.
 - The Office bot developer is not a native English speaker, so if you found some grammar mistakes, report it immediately.